Provisional tail method of 1 x 1 tubular cast on

 b.
 Once this selvedge stitch is knit, you will begin to establish a pattern, the first step of which is to knit the front side loops--the "knit" looking loops.
 To knit, follow the path shown by the red arrow.

 6. (below) The second step in the pattern is to SLIP the "purls," the back-side loops.
-Illustration 6, below, shows that the back side loop is simply being transferred from the left needle to the right needle, while the working yarn is held out of the way of the fabric--in the illustration, the yarn is being held below the fabric--the point being that the "purls" are to be slipped, without involving the running yarn in the process.
+Illustration 6, below, shows that the back side loop is simply being transferred from the left needle to the right needle, while the working yarn is brought to the front, and then held out of the way of the fabric--in the illustration, the yarn is being held below the fabric--the point being that the "purls" are to be slipped, without involving the running yarn in the process.
 In the transfer, the tip of the right needle inserts PURLWISE into the loop to be slipped, which keeps the transferred back-side loop "open" (untwisted).

 7. Continue knitting the front-side loops, and slipping the back-side loops until you get to the end of the row.
 This completes the first foundation row.